ayaarragab/Front-end_designs/README.md

 # Front-end_designs
-I am still diving into Ftont-end track, and I will be documenting all my efforts to be professional in this track!
+I am still diving into Ftont-end track, and I will be documenting all my efforts untill I become professional in this track!